polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 **Notice** - We're using only 512 bit strength in the above example.
 Make sure you (at least) use 2048, preferably 4096 in real world usage.

+This slot can also optionally handle a **[seed]** argument, which will seed the CS RNG that's used to generate a symmetric AES encryption key.
 To understand what occurs in the above Hyperlambda example, let's walk through it step by step, starting from the **[crypto.encrypt]** invocation.

 1. The message _"Some super secret message"_ is first cryptographically signed using the **[signing-key]**
 2. The signed message is then encrypted using a CSRNG generated AES key